popgenomics/ABC_4pop/README.md

 Even if the model is labelled as bidirectional, randomly chosen values for migration rates produce some simulated datasets for which migration is biologically unidirectional.

-Removing some statistics will increase the classification error.
 ## Effects of statistics on model confusion
 | Targets            | All stats | No ABBA-BABA stats | No Gmin stats | No ABBA-BABA and Gmin stats |
 |:-------------------|:----------|:-------------------|:--------------|:----------------------------|